ZachBray/simple-binary-encoding-wiki/Java-OTF-User-Guide.md

 **Note**: Don't forget to increment the `bufferOffset` to account for the message header size!

-Once you have decoded the header you can lookup the message template IR and begin decoding.
+Once you have decoded the header you can lookup the IR for the appropriate message body then begin decoding.

     final List<Token> msgTokens = ir.getMessage(templateId);